jeffreywallphd/LMForge/README.md

 - .\venv\Scripts\activate
 - python manage.py runserver

-7. If you want to setup qdrant vector db follow bellow steps:
+7. If you want to setup qdrant vector db follow bellow steps: (Not required if you do not intend to use Vector db. )
 - Podman must be installed on your system.
 - If you don’t have it yet, follow the official installation guide:
 - https://podman.io/getting-started/installation